Kemper Military School: Buildings and grounds

-Movies filmed at Kemper
+Movies and photography at Kemper

 At one time, Kemper was asked to be the location to shoot the movie National Lampoon's Animal House.
 Kemper turned down the offer.
 In 1981, the makers of Taps made an offer to shoot the movie at Kemper.
 The president at the time, General Blakefield, declined the request, despite the financial opportunity it presented for Kemper, stating that "it portrayed the military school student as a radical."
 In 1986, Combat Academy was filmed on campus.

+Also in 1986, the Kemper campus and students were photographed as part of best-selling Day in the Life of America photography book.
+Photographer Nina Barnett's picture of the pool was featured in a two-page spread in the book and helped launch her career as a freelance photographer.

 Since the campus has a 19th-century feel, it has been used as the setting for a number of movies.
 The motion pictures Combat High and Child's Play 3 were filmed at the school with cadets and instructors serving as extras.
 The school depicted in Child's Play 3 was reputedly modeled after Kemper itself.

 In September and October 2007, Kemper's abandoned campus was used for location shots for the movie Saving Grace, which is about a little girl's trip back to Boonville in the summer of 1951, during the Great Flood of 1951.
 Many downtown Boonville buildings were also used for filming, with Kemper the setting for an asylum.
 The movie, released in 2008, was directed by Connie Stevens and stars Penelope Ann Miller, Tatum O'Neal, Joel Gretsch, Piper Laurie and Michael Biehn.